Single-Use Polystyrene Containers

 Businesses can apply for up to a one-year exemption until December 31, 2020.
 Check out the Frequently Asked Questions to learn how to apply for an exemption, as well as find other helpful information.

 Single-use serviceware such as straws, utensils, stirrers and condiment packaging present problems for environmental and human health when they become litter.
 Acknowledging these problems, City Council passed an ordinance that places restrictions on the availability of these items.
 As of June 17th, 2019 retail food and beverage establishments must not provide these items unless a customer requests these items or consents to an employee including the items.
-The ordinance may be viewed here.
+For full details, see Eugene City Code, Section 6.870-6.872.
 Also, check out the Frequently Asked Questions.

 Printable for Businesses